Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- context (string) - id of the context with objects;
+- context (context) - id of the context with objects;
-- attribute (string) - name of the function intended for execution;
+- attribute (context) - name of the function intended for execution;
-- type (string): context, c, bool, int, double, string - type of the next parameter;
-- value (string / VariableModule vector) - id of the context with values or a list of values.
+- value (context / VariableModule) - id of the context with values or a list of values.

 ## load_bitmap